mijndert/blog/src/posts/what-i-got-wrong-about-fast-terminals.md

   - minimalism
 ---

 A couple of days ago I published [Life is too short for a slow terminal](/posts/life-is-too-short-for-a-slow-terminal/).
-It got quite a bit of traffic, and someone sent me the kind of feedback you actually hope for.
+It got quite a bit of traffic, and someone sent me some really good feedback.

 The gist of it: A stripped-down config isn't the only way to a fast shell anymore.
 I simply didn't know about a lot of this stuff, I just worked with what I knew.
 Luckily, the Zsh community has a lot of smart people.

-So here's where the post falls short, point by point, because a correction is more useful than a defense.
+So here's where the post falls short, point by point.

 ## I measured the wrong thing